kimdhendrick/certotrack/README.md

 Welcome to CT on Rails!

-To do:

 - Getting off the ground:
-  - Backbone
-     - How to get template/views into separate files?
-Need require.js?
-  - Jade
-     - How to incorporate and translate templates in Jade
   - Capybara tests
      - Figure out how to install and write a few
   - Jasmine tests